ServiceNow/ExperienceHub/_methods/card-sorting.md

     related: ["Tree Testing"]
 ---
 ## Method Overview
 A key challenging when organizing large amounts of content or web pages in a application is deciding how to group related content in a coherent way.
-Often organizations map digital content to how their actuall business is organized.
+Often organizations map digital content to how their actual business is organized.
 Unfortunately, this does not always map to users’ mental model of the content they are trying to find.
 Card sorting is a generative exercise where participants provide their perspective of how content should be organized by physically placing content items into logical groupings.

 ## Outcomes
 * Ideal content taxonomy based on users’ mental model